 The combined effects of increasing temperatures and decreasing precipitation is impacting tree species differently, with extensive effects on drought-intolerant species leading to northward and westward range shifts [Fei et al., 2017].
-Additionally, there is growing evidence that southern Appalachian forests are transitioning to shade-tolerant, fire-resistant species such red maple and American beech [Fei et al., 2017; Knott et al., 2019] and there is a reduction in foundation species’ regeneration [Izbicki et al., 2020].
+Additionally, there is growing evidence that southern Appalachian forests are transitioning to shade-tolerant, fire-resistant species such as red maple and American beech [Fei et al., 2017; Knott et al., 2019] and there is a reduction in foundation species’ regeneration [Izbicki et al., 2020].

 Though oak species (i.e., Quercus genus) are generally fire-resistant, they are also shade-intolerant, thus forest management teams are working to regenerate oaks by establishing gaps in canopies in combination with prescribed fires.
 Recent studies suggest gaps must be large enough for oaks to regenerate successfully and demonstrate significant increases in photosynthetic rates and growing season lengths [Zhang & Yi, 2020].
 Oaks are considered foundation species [Ellison et al., 2005; Mitchell et al., 2019] and greatly influence forest hydrology [Arthur et al., 2012], nutrient cycling [Arthur et al., 2012] and contribute to increases in biodiversity [Mitchell et al., 2019; Izbicki et al., 2020].
 It is therefore essential to understand the effects of climate change on southern Appalachian forest habitats—with a strong focus on oak species—and the cascading impacts to our crucial carbon sinks.

-Disturbance to canopy trees and the creation of gaps in forests can lead to myriad effects including increased competition through light availability as well as changes to soil temperature, moisture and microbial community structure.
-Canopy disturbance often leads to increases in soil nitrogen availability, which can allow for understory species to out-compete regenerating seedlings and saplings like oaks [Taylor et al., 2017; Mladenoff, 1987].
-Canopy gaps—especially more northern gaps—with higher soil temperatures have significantly higher total growing season carbon flux then those with lower temperatures and less light availability [Schatz et al., 2012; Raymond et al., 2006].
+Disturbance to canopy trees and the creation of gaps in forests can lead to a multitude of effects including increased competition through light availability as well as changes to soil temperature, moisture and microbial community structure.
+Canopy disturbance often leads to increases in soil nitrogen availability, which can allow for understory species to out-compete regenerating seedlings and saplings like oaks [Mladenoff, 1987; Taylor et al., 2017].
+Canopy gaps—especially more northern gaps, where sun anlges are lower—with higher soil temperatures have significantly higher total growing season carbon flux then those with lower temperatures and less light availability [Raymond et al., 2006; Schatz et al., 2012].
 Thus, identifying microclimatic soil variation in gap and closed-canopy sites is essential for accurate carbon flux forecasting and, by maintaining mixed-forest growth, there is a reduction in risk from the adverse effects of global climate change.

 Research Objectives:

-The overall aim of proposed research is to investigate gap sites in varying size classes and compare these to closed canopy sites in the southern Appalachian Mountains to assess (1) forest recruitment of the dominant species and report diversity and richness of shade-tolerant vs shade-intolerant species over time, (2) drought tolerance of the dominant tree species across the gap and closed canopy sites using a greenhouse and phytotron cutting experiment and (3) soil microbial community structure, variability in soil temperature, soil moisture and incident PAR of the gap sites versus the closed canopy sites to understand and predict the impacts of climate change on temperate forest resilience.
+The overall aim of the proposed research is to investigate gap sites of varying size classes and compare these to closed canopy sites in the southern Appalachian Mountains to assess (1) forest recruitment of the dominant species and report diversity and richness of shade-tolerant vs shade-intolerant species over time, (2) drought tolerance of the dominant tree species across the gap and closed canopy sites using a greenhouse and phytotron cutting experiment and (3) soil microbial community structure, variability in soil temperature, soil moisture and incident PAR of the gap sites versus the closed canopy sites to understand and predict the impacts of climate change on temperate forest resilience.